SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 >
 > This was an interesting observation.
 Scrum relies on self-organization as well as simple, guiding rules.
 Which is more applicable to coordinate and scale projects?
 I’ve tried both and found that the proper solution depends on the complexity involved.
 When the complexity is so great that self-organization doesn’t occur quickly enough, simple rules help the organization reach a timely resolution.
 If self-organization occurs in a timely manner, I prefer to rely on it because management is unlikely to devise adaptations as frequently or well as the Team can.
 Sometimes the ScrumMaster can aid self-organization by devising a few simple rules, but it is easier for the ScrumMaster to overdo it than not do enough.

-Ken's CSM training materials from this time on reflect the understanding that the Scrum Master should have no authority over the team.
+Ken's CSM training materials from this time on reflect his growing understanding that the Scrum Master should have no authority over the team.

 At a Scrum Gathering (probably Stockholm in late 2007), Ken publicly disavowed Scrum of Scrums.
 In a discussion group many years later, Mike Beedle expressed regret for the Black Book's recommendation of using Scrum Masters as team representatives.